|Director:||Heinrich Roder, PhD|

 The 600 MHz NMR spectrometer is fully equipped for high-resolution biological applications, such as heteronuclear, multidimensional and gradient-enhanced experiments.
 It features a TCI CryoProbe and Bruker Avance Neo console (installed in 2019) with four independent frequency channels for 1H, 2D, 13C, and 15N (TRX1200 transmit/receive units).

-The facility also maintains several graphics workstations for data acquisition and processing, assignment work and structure calculations.
-The CD spectrometer (Aviv 62ABS) operates over the range 190-650 nm and is equipped with a thermoelectric cuvette holder.
-The newly acquired scanning spectrofluorometer (PTI Quantum Master 2000) features a high-intensity Xe arc light source, a computer-controlled titratora second emission channel, and motorized polarizers for fluorescence depolarization measurements.
+The facility also maintains workstations for data acquisition and processing, assignment work and structure calculations.
+A scanning spectrofluorometer (PTI Quantum Master 2000) features a high-intensity Xe arc light source, a second emission channel, and motorized polarizers for fluorescence depolarization measurements.